Payinnov/Payliko-Plugin-Prestashop/README.md

 ## API credentials

-To create a new Retailer'certificat, you should register a Business account on the PayLiko Dashboard, then go to the CMS page, and copy the uuid string.
+To create a new Retailer'certificat, you should sign in as a Business account in the PayLiko Dashboard, then go to the CMS page, and copy the uuid string.

 <p>
   <img